How to Check the Status of Your Passport Application

-You've booked your flight, booked your hotel, and now you're ready to jet off on an exciting international adventure.
-But before you do, you have to make sure your passport is valid.
+You've booked your flight, booked your hotel, and now you're ready to jet off on your next international adventure.
+But before you do, you have to make sure your passport is still valid.

 Some countries require your passport to be valid for six months after your intended visit, so it's important to make sure you renew before it expires.
-And renewing a passport can take as long as six to eight weeks (especially if you’re applying during peak season from January to August), not to mention you need to make sure you have a good photo.
+Renewing a passport can take up to 11 weeks (you can find current processing times on the State Department website), and you need to make sure you have a good photo.

 If you're waiting on your new passport, there are a few ways to check the status of your application.
-To check on your application, you will need your last name, your date of birth and the last four digits of your Social Security number.
+To check your passport status, you will need your last name, your date of birth, and the last four digits of your Social Security number.

-You can check the status of your passport application on the State Department's website seven to 10 business days after you applied.
+You can check the status of your passport application on the State Department's website — status updates are typically available 14 days after you apply or renew your passport.
+Your application status will be listed as "Not Found," "In Process," "Approved," or "Mailed."
 There, you can also sign up for automatic email updates by entering your email address.

-If you want to call to check up on your application status, you can do so at the National Passport Information Center at (877) 487-2778.
-The center is open Monday through Friday from 8 a.m. to 10 p.m., Eastern Standard Time, and on Saturday from 10 a.m. to 3 p.m., Eastern Standard Time.
+You can call the National Passport Information Center at 1-877-487-2778 or 1-888-874-7793 (TDD/TTY) to check on your status.
+The center is open Monday through Friday from 8 a.m. to 10 p.m., Eastern Time, excluding federal holidays.
 You can use the automated system to check your passport information 24 hours a day.

 What to Do If You Have Not Received Your Passport